EloisaElias/EloDataScience_DayOne/README.md

-    Be resourceful, creative and organizr.
+    Be resourceful, creative and organize.
 With courage and conviction follow your dreams.
     Education and common sende will give you direction in life.
     And above all cultivate and keep with you these important core values:
     Integrity, Energy and Intelligence.
-                                                            Elo
+    By Elo